Kathleen Krüger

 Kathleen Krüger (born 17 May 1985) is a German former footballer who played as a midfielder for Bayern Munich.
-She has worked for the men's professional team of Bayern Munich off the field since 2009, and currently she is team manager of Bayern Munich.
+She has worked for the men's professional team of Bayern Munich off the field since 2009, and currently she is senior sport strategy official at Bayern Munich.
 She is the only female team manager in the Bundesliga and has been described as "the league's most powerful woman".

 Football career

 Krüger who grew up in Eching, practiced karate and was even appointed to national competitions.
 However, due to lack of time, she later gave up karate and concentrated on football.
 She began in the youth department of FC Phönix Schleißheim, a club in the north of Munich, she later moved to FFC Wacker Munich (de).
 At the age of 18, she switched to Bayern Munich II in summer 2003.